Flunio · Slovak beginner roadmap

 Learning Slovak as a beginner can feel confusing because there are many things at once: pronunciation, new letters, cases, verbs and word endings.
 The best way to start is not to memorize everything randomly, but to follow a clear beginner roadmap.

-1) Start with pronunciation
+1) Start with Slovak pronunciation

 Before learning many words, get used to Slovak sounds.
 Listen to words with č, š, ž, ľ, ť, ď, ô and long vowels so Slovak starts to sound less strange.

-2) Learn useful words first
+2) Learn useful Slovak words first

 Begin with words you can use in daily life: people, home, food, transport, work, time, questions and basic verbs.

-3) Build simple phrases
+3) Build simple Slovak phrases

 Do not wait until you know all grammar.
 Start making short phrases: I am, I have, I need, where is, how much, I want.

-4) Add grammar gradually
+4) Add Slovak grammar gradually

 Slovak grammar is important, but beginners should learn it in order: sentence structure, verbs, gender, cases and common endings.